MichaelLaw2003/MichaelLaw2003/README.md

 - 👋 Hi, I’m @MichaelLaw2003
 - 👀 I’m interested in ios front-end development
 - 🌱 I’m currently learning general biology
-- 💞️ I’m looking to collaborate on Geneti information visualization
+- 💞️ I’m looking to collaborate on visualization
-- 📫 How to reach me: 1983313749@qq.com.
+- 📫 How to reach me:

 <!---
 RachelKi2003/RachelKi2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.